14 Essentials of Retail Customer Service

 Invest in a proven course if you want a structured training system that covers everything your retail employees need to make your store successful.

 It is difficult enough to run a retail business and find the time to train your staff well.
-Formalizing your own training program and implementing it requires hours of extra time you probably don’t have.
+Formalizing and implementing your own training program requires hours of extra time you probably don’t have.

 SalesRx teaches sales and customer service skills in bite-sized lessons your employees can watch each week and includes support for managers to implement the program and practice the skills on the floor daily.